How to Build an Effective Personal Finance Application

 The program is free and uses indirect methods of monetization, such as in-app advertising.

 Wally is a great example of simple finance apps requiring manual data entry (we've mentioned it, remember?).
-It’s an intuitive program, popular in 52 countries and having a lot of categories and subcategories that can be customized and renamed to the user's taste.
+It’s an intuitive program, popular in 52 countries, and it has a lot of categories and subcategories that can be customized and renamed to the user's taste.

 - Very user-friendly customizable analytics.